merves/pinkpaw/README.md

 1)	The vet gives a username and password his/her patient’s owner.
 2)	The owner of animal enter the system.
 3)	In the system the owner sign up with username and password that is gives by the vet.
-4)	Than he/she can control her/his animal’s situation from every city in country.
+4)	Than he/she can control her/his animal’s situation from every city in country,also he/she can talk to her/his vet and another vets.
 5)  Then she/he sign out the system.
 6)  Another time he /she enter the system he /she did not need to sign up, just can sign in.